Introduction

 What Parents Can Do to Prevent Screen Addiction

-Healthy digital habits can protect brain development:
+Healthy digital habits can support better brain development.
+Parents can:

 - Set clear daily screen time limits